 My name is Brett Kiellerop and I’m a middle-aged curmudgeon.
-I’m also a human being, embracing all the joys and challenges that life throws my way.
+I’m also a human being, embracing all the joys and challenges which life throws my way.

-As a creative individual, I have a lot of baggage to draw upon for inspiration.
+As a writer, I have a lot of emotional baggage to draw on for inspiration.
 Most of my work, however, comes from a general sense of existential despair.

 Let me tell you a little about myself…

-We crave adventure and tend to move around.
+David and I crave adventure and tend to move around.
 We’ve lived all over Australia, spent two years in Montreal, Canada, and three years in Vancouver.
-Then we relocated to Manchester, UK, and hated it so went to Luxembourg for two years.
+Then we relocated to Manchester UK, hated it, and went to Luxembourg for two years.
 My health issues eventually drove us back to Brisbane, Australia, to be around our loved ones.
 Now we live in Wellington, New Zealand.

 Before then?
 Let’s not dwell on ancient history.
-Suffice to say I was born in 1969 as Brett James Parker.
-I had a childhood, then finished school under heavy pressure to become a computer nerd.
+Suffice to say I was born in Ballarat, Australia, in 1969 as Brett James Parker.
+I had a childhood, finished school, and became a computer nerd.
 In those days, computers were pedal-powered.

-My late teens and early 20s passed according to societal norms at the time; I worked with computers, became engaged to a great girl, and suffered in (almost complete) silence with mental health issues.
+My late teens and early 20s passed according to societal norms at the time; I worked full-time, became engaged to a great girl, and suffered in (almost complete) silence with mental health issues.
 Then I broke… the repair work is still ongoing.

 Early on the road to repair, I admitted to myself and others that I’m gay.
 I also quit working with computers and studied psychology.
 For several years I helped others who were struggling with their gender and/or sexual identity as I battled my own demons.

 Many of my close relationships ruptured in those early days.
 Some of those people are now lost to the mists of time, unfortunate casualties of my internal war.
 Others can’t look past my bad behaviours of the time and their view of me is distorted.
 They question every decision, every statement, every move I make.
-My relationships with them are still a tad frosty… it’s hard to have a close relationship with someone after twenty something years of mistrust, disbelief, and poor communication.
+My relationships with them are still frosty… it’s hard to have a close relationship with someone after decades of mistrust, disbelief, and poor communication.

-I never did neatly fit into the textbook definitions of SZA, and it turned out there was an underlying physical cause.
+I never did fit neatly into the textbook definition of SZA, and it turned out there was an underlying physical reason why.

 My struggles with mental health were complicated by weird physical symptoms.
-Some doctors just treated the symptoms, while others assumed they were attention-seeking behaviours.
-Eventually, a few years after the questionable diagnosis of schizoaffective disorder, one neurologist took an interest in my case.
+Some doctors only treated the symptoms, while others assumed they were just attention-seeking behaviours.
+Eventually, a few years after my diagnosis of schizoaffective disorder, one neurologist took an interest in my case.
 He investigated me for a terrifying array of conditions, including things such as multiple sclerosis and cardiomyopathy to eliminate them as possibilities.
 His final diagnosis?
 Idiopathic Intracranial Hypertension (IIH).

 Did IIH cause my schizoaffective disorder?
 Did I even have SZA?
 I will never know, as the symptoms of SZA could also be symptoms of IIH.
 I do know, however, that my schizoaffective symptoms eased dramatically after each lumbar puncture.